data-catering/data-caterer-docs/docs/setup/delete-data.md

 # Delete Generated Data

-!!! example "Info"

-    Deleting generated data is a paid feature.

 As you generate and validate data, you may want to clean up the data that has been generated.
 This helps you:

 1. Keep your test environments clean